WALNUT GROVE ARCHAEOLOGY PROJECT – 2017

 Archaeological excavation will continue to take place in an area where an early structure associated with the mansion once stood.
 This area is located under the pine trees near the steamboat propeller.

 Determining the specific size and use of this structure is one of the primary objectives of the 2017 dig.
 The team will also be investigating the location of the preexisting carriage house and the mansion's west side house addition. *See corresponding photographs below.

 HOW TO PARTICIPATE: Due to the confined space and small scale of the project, the number of participants is limited.
 If you are available on Tuesdays, Wednesdays and Saturdays and would like to join us call the Fenton History Center at (716) 664-6256 to express your interest.

 For more information check out the link to our 2017 participant brochure .

 Course Instructor Dr. Douglas Perrelli and Project Coordinator Ryan Francis Austin, Ph.
 D., RPA were at the Fenton History Center on June 28, 2017 with graduate student: Joe Prego; and undergraduate students: Christopher Cerbini, Amy Davidson, Daphine Limner, Nicholas Olson, Adam Ptak, Francine Selby, Isabella Towne, and John Wastelewski from the University of Buffalo Anthropology Field School in Buffalo, New York.

 After attending a detailed overview given by Dr. Thomas Greer, the students headed outside to explore the dig site and started becoming familiar with the site.
-Both Dr. Greer and Dr. Perrelli look forward to future collaboration on the project.
+Both Dr. Thomas Greer and Dr. Douglas Perrelli both look forward to collaboration on the project.